“Love’s in need of love today.

 This is a story of my brother, John.
 He was a very complex figure in my life and for the rest of my family members, I suspect.
 As the youngest I was shielded from the more intriguing family matters.
 And as time goes on, and less and less references made regarding John, I cannot be certain of what or how others think of him.

-His fine intellect was not always apparent as he held people’s attention at the level of a mysterious and sometimes frightening countenance.
+His fine intellect was not always apparent as held people’s attentions at a certain the level with his mysterious and sometimes frightening countenance.
 I admired and respected him though.
 He seemed to recognize that I wanted to see the another part of him behind that.
 Believing he was able to see me too, and that I could be trusted was gratifying as he talked to me the way that I wanted, and not looking down and making exceptions for the little sister.
 He always had my respect and admiration.

 In regard to John’s nature, there was an incident that would provide some clarity.
 Though as powerful as it was, still I think allowed only a glimpse at the complexities of his mind.
 I can think of nothing more to have been afforded me; nothing to further unravel what he had carefully bound up from the world…nothing more as that one day in my life had done.